Path Development Network with Finite-dimensional Lie Group Representation: Acknowledgments

 HN is supported by the EPSRC under the program grant EP/S026347/1 and the Alan Turing Institute under the EPSRC grant EP/N510129/1.
+The research of SL is supported by NSFC Project $\#$12201399, National Natural Science Foundation of China, and Shanghai Frontier Research Institute for Modern Analysis.
+SL and HN are both supported by the SJTU-UCL joint seed fund WH610160507/067 and the Royal Society International Exchanges 2023 grant (IEC/NSFC/233077).
 LH is supported by University College London and the China Scholarship Council under the UCL-CSC scholarship (No. 201908060002).

-The authors extend their gratitude to Terry Lyons for insightful discussion.
-HN would like to thank Kevin Schlegel and Jiajie Tao for proofreading the paper.
-HN is also grateful to Jing Liu for her help with Figure 1.
+The authors extend their gratitude to Terry Lyons for insightful discussions.
+HN thanks Kevin Schlegel and Jiajie Tao for proofreading the paper.
+Moreover, HN is grateful to Jing Liu for her help with Figure 1.